mailsac/mailsac-examples/about/terms_of_service.rst

 Customers wanting service uptime guarantees should contact sales.

-7. Compatability
+7. Accuracy and Compatability
 -------------

+7a.
 Mailsac provides an API service, with free and paid tiers.
 This service is not responsible for adverse effects in any situation, and offers no compatibility guarantee.
 We reserve the right to change the API without notice.
 No guranatees are made on the following: